derevandal/idepead-subscription-frontend/README.md

-# idepead-subscription-frontend
+# IDEPead - Subscription's Front End

-> IDEPead - Subscription's Front end
+> This webapp is used to get subscripters for IDEPead's Courses

 ## Build Setup